jorgetutor/jorgetutor-web/content/en/post/book-purple-cow-seth-godin.md

 > You must be remarkable, you must be a Purple Cow.

 Nowadays the post-consumption consumer is too busy to spend a lot of time researching something and is out of things to buy.
-Nearly finished products or services push by traditional marketing departments **no longer works**.
+Nearly finished products or services push by traditional marketing departments **no longer work**.

-_Before_ advertising, there was the word of mouth. _During_ advertising, there was a strong direct relationship between advertising investment and revenue. _After_ advertising, we are almost back where it started (trusted networks).
+_Before_ advertising, there was word of mouth. _During_ advertising, there was a strong direct relationship between advertising investment and revenue. _After_ advertising, we are almost back where it started (trusted networks).
 Let’s assume that most people are not interested in your product (no one is listening), don’t have the money or the time to know about it.

 Most _boring_ needs are already covered, _everybody-products_ are all taken.
 Instead, you should focus on finding a market segment, a niche that really and truly will react to what you want to sell, and then make a **remarkable product**.

-Embrace the idea to spend more money on the concept/design of your product as there won’t be a specialized market department to persuade your failure product idea to the customers (at least not in the long term).
+Embrace the idea to spend more money on the concept/design of your product as there won’t be a specialized market department to persuade your failed product idea to customers (at least not in the long term).
 Focus on the innovator’s group (sneezers).
 Sneezers like to sneeze.
 Finding and seducing these sneezers is an essential step in creating an _idea-virus_.

 ![Moore’s idea diffusion curve](https://smithhousedesign.com/wp-content/uploads/2018/02/smithHOUSE-design-digital-marketing-consulting-phoenix-crossing-the-chasm-1024x712.png)

-Moore’s idea diffusion curve. ([smithhousedesign.com](https://smithhousedesign.com/models-predicting-future-geoffrey-moores-crossing-chasm/))
+Moore’s idea of diffusion curve. ([smithhousedesign.com](https://smithhousedesign.com/models-predicting-future-geoffrey-moores-crossing-chasm/))

 ## Before & After